cl2871/citibike/docs/data_issues.md

 There are 8 days with no available trip data.

 - '2016-01-23', '2016-01-24', '2016-01-25', '2016-01-26', '2017-02-09', '2017-03-14', '2017-03-15', '2017-03-16'

+## Citibike Ridership and Membership Data Issues

+### Undefined Data

+Below dates have spacing instead of commas, leading to "undefined" values.
+Manual fix: spacing is replaced with commas and "undefined" values are deleted.
+- 12/25/2014, 12/27/2014, 12/29/2014

+Below date appears to have values for annual membership and 24-hour passes combined.
+Manual fix: insert comma between 147199 and 4256 and delete "undefined".
+- 9/19/2015

+### 3-Day and 7-Day Passes

+Citibike switches from offering 7-day passes to 3-day passes.
+5/18/2016 is the last day that 3-day passes are offered.

 ## Google Public Dataset